Eris: Measuring discord among multidimensional data sources: Proposed solution

 That is, let $R^+$ be the set of tuples in $R$ for which there exists another tuple that has the same values on $K\backslash D$ but differs on $D$, and let $R \backslash R^+$ be the remaining tuples (for which there are no such sibling tuples).
-Thus, $R^+$ is the set of tuples of $R$ violating the FD $K\backslash D \rightarrow V$, and $R \backslash R^+$ is the largest subset of $R$ that satisfies this FD.
-Then $\kappa_D(R)$ consists of table $T$ obtained by filling in new variables $L_{t[K\backslash D],B_i}$ (``L'' standing for LLUN, the reverse of NULL, as in the LLUNATIC system~\cite{geerts.llunatic}) for attribute values where there may be disagreement, and using the value from $R$ otherwise.
+Thus, $R^+$ is the set of tuples of $R$ potentially violating the FD $K\backslash D \rightarrow V$, and $R \backslash R^+$ is the largest subset of $R$ that satisfies this FD.
+Then $\kappa_D(R)$ consists of table $T$ obtained by filling in new variables $L_{t[K\backslash D],B_i}$. $L$-values are used only where there may be disagreement, and we use the value from $R$ otherwise.
 The constraint $\psi$ consists of equations between the observed values of each attribute and the corresponding $L$-value.
 No constraints are introduced for tuples in $R \backslash R^+$, where there is no possibility of disagreement.